 Now, onto the Tough Mudder obstacles.
 The list below represents six different Mudders I’ve completed (Kentucky 2012, 2015, 2016, 2017, and Pittsburgh 2013 and 2014).

 The order is based on the map of Kentucky 2017 and is up to date.
-However, I’ve left all of the old obstacles too (at the end).
+However, I’ve left all of the old obstacles too in case you’re interested (at the end).
 Do a control+F to search a particular obstacle for quick access.

 This isn’t really an official obstacle, but it was by far the most difficult part of the course.
 If your event has big hills, I recommend training your core and practice running hills to master the Mudder.
 My strong core kept me stable as I went up and down the slick, muddy hills.
 Some of the hills were so muddy, we literally got on our butts and slid down them since walking safely was impossible.

 Some of the uphill parts will definitely require teamwork as well.
 They’re simply too slick.
 Hold onto trees or roots and help others.
 Take your time going down too.